Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Mass distribution and radially averaged power spectrum (RPS)

 \section{Mass distribution and radially averaged power spectrum (RPS)}

-Here we show the evolution of the RPS of additional galaxy components: pre-existing stars (Fig.~\ref{fig:psd_stars}); dark matter (Fig.~\ref{fig:psd_dm}); and newly formed stars (Fig.~\ref{fig:psd_nstars}).
+Here we show the evolution of the RPS of additional galaxy components: dark matter (Fig.~\ref{fig:psd_dm}); pre-existing stars (Fig.~\ref{fig:psd_stars}); and newly formed stars (Fig.~\ref{fig:psd_nstars}).
 For details about the RPS, we refer the reader to Sec.~\ref{sec:summ}.
 The key point to take away from these plots is the lack of power on sub-kiloparsec scales compared to Fig.~\ref{fig:psd_gas}.
 The substructure within these evolving spatial components is neither able to excite nor able to dampen the phase spiral \citep{tre23a,gil25a}.

 \bsp